Frequently asked questions

 3. Who funds and governs MOPAN?

-MOPAN is funded by voluntary contributions of all member countries.
-The network is governed by its main body, the Steering Committee who make all decisions on strategic, financial, and administrative matters.
+MOPAN is funded by contributions from all members.
+The Network is governed by its main body, the Steering Committee.

 4. Is MOPAN membership confined to any specific category of countries?